 - 19.1 The Clerk & Monitoring Officer is responsible for the receipt and opening of tenders, except where under agreement with the Treasurer, this is carried out on the Services behalf through a third party approved IT based electronic system/process. - 19.2 Tenders submitted in accordance with this Rule shall remain in the custody of the Clerk & Monitoring Officer until the time appointed for their opening. - 19.3 An officer designated by the Clerk & Monitoring Officer to receive tenders shall indicate on the envelope the date and time of receipt by him or her. - 19.4 Tender opening sessions should be arranged to suit the buyer's requirements, provided that sufficient notice is given, and must be conducted according to any procedure required and approved by the Clerk & Monitoring Officer.
-Tenders shall be opened at one and the same time, in the presence of an officer designated by the Clerk & Monitoring Officer and an officer designated by the Chief Fire Officer for the purpose.
-A record shall be maintained showing the number of tenders received and all tenders shall be kept for two years. - 19.5 Late or otherwise invalid tenders must be opened to enable the contractor to be advised of the reason for disqualification.
+Tenders shall be opened at one and the same time, in the presence of an officer designated by the Clerk & Monitoring Officer and an officer designated by the Clerk & Monitoring Officer and an officer designated by the Clerk & Monitoring Officer and an officer designated by the number of tenders received and all tenders shall be kept for two years. - 19.5 Late or otherwise invalid tenders must be opened to enable the contractor to be advised of the reason for disqualification.
 Any such tender shall not be considered unless it is the only tender which has been received at the time when it is opened, except where permitted by any procedures issued by the Clerk & Monitoring Officer or by the Treasurer.
 In the case of contracts for the sale of land, those administering a tendering exercise must also have regard to the over-riding requirement of Section 123 of The Local Government Act 1972 to obtain the best price reasonably available which will require the investigation of a late tender, if it appears likely to provide the best consideration, and if no contract has yet been entered into.